wearekick/ocarina/README.md

 ### Installation

-To run this locally on you computer you will need Ruby version 2.0.0, or higher.
+To run this locally you will need Ruby version 2.0.0, or higher.

 ```
 # Check version of Ruby